Tenderness Junction

-Tenderness Junction is a 1968 studio album of The Fugs, formed in 1964 by anti-war musician/poets Ed Sanders, Tuli Kupferberg and Ken Weaver.
-It was released in the U.S. by record company Reprise.
+Tenderness Junction is the fourth studio album of the Fugs, formed in 1964 by anti-war musician/poets Ed Sanders, Tuli Kupferberg and Ken Weaver.
+It was released in the US by record company Reprise.
 A stand-alone CD was released by Wounded Bird Records in 2011, before which the entire album had appeared on the 2006 3-CD Rhino Handmade box set, Electromagnetic Steamboat.

 History

 As the 1960s progressed, the band's core of Sanders, Kupferberg, and Weaver continued to write the Fugs' songs, but were supplemented by increasingly accomplished musicians.
 Tenderness Junction was their fourth studio album.

-The band built up a cult following, gaining admiration from counter-culture figures such as William S. Burroughs and Abbie Hoffman.
+The band built up a cult following, gaining admiration from counterculture figures such as William S. Burroughs and Abbie Hoffman.
 They were known especially for their pro-drugs, anti-war stance, use of poetry in their music, and large number of sexual references in their songs.

 Due to their overt sexual content, The Fugs were at risk of censorship.
 They were released by Atlantic Records in 1967, but signed by Reprise in 1968.
 Some of the later tracks recorded for Atlantic appear on Tenderness Junction.
 While on Reprise Records, the company president Mo Ostin showed a willingness to release Fugs material uncensored.

 Musical style

-In 1967, The Fugs' sound had developed considerably from their early works such as The Fugs First Album, with several complex and interesting compositions.
+In 1967 The Fugs' sound had developed considerably from their early works such as The Fugs First Album, with several complex and interesting compositions.
 The band was growing in confidence, and their recordings began to feature guest performers, most notably poets Allen Ginsberg and Gregory Corso, and sitar player Jake Jacobs.

-The main band had grown to six in number, with Sanders, Kupferberg and Weaver being joined by Ken Pine on guitar, Danny Kootch on guitar, violin, and Charles Larkey on bass.
+The main band had grown to six in number, with Sanders, Kupferberg and Weaver being joined by Ken Pine on guitar, Danny "Kootch" Kortchmar on guitar and violin, and Charles Larkey on bass.